apache/mesos/docs/endpoints/master/state.md

 found.
 This endpoint shows information about the frameworks, tasks, executors and agents running in the cluster as a JSON object.
+The information shown might be filtered based on the user accessing the endpoint.

 Example (**Note**: this is not exhaustive):